 d) refuse to issue an approval, or revoke or suspend an approval, in accordance with this Policy.

-**The Managing Director has designated the Manager of Special Events for the purpose of administering this Council Policy.
+**The Deputy City Manager has designated the Manager of Special Events for the purpose of administering this Council Policy.

-3.2 The approval of a Special Event along with entering into a Facility Rental Contract shall constitute authorization of the Managing Director for the purposes of the City of London’s Parks & Recreation Area By-law.
+3.2 The approval of a Special Event along with entering into a Facility Rental Contract shall constitute authorization of the Deputy City Manager for the purposes of the City of London’s Parks & Recreation Area By-law.

-3.3 The power and authority to refuse to issue an approval, to cancel, revoke or suspend an approval, to impose terms and conditions, including special conditions, on an approval, or to exempt any person from all or part of this Policy are delegated to the Managing Director.
+3.3 The power and authority to refuse to issue an approval, to cancel, revoke or suspend an approval, to impose terms and conditions, including special conditions, on an approval, or to exempt any person from all or part of this Policy are delegated to the Deputy City Manager.

-3.4 The Managing Director may refuse to issue an approval, or may revoke or suspend an approval, or impose a term or condition on an approval, on any one or more of the following grounds:
+3.4 The Deputy City Manager may refuse to issue an approval, or may revoke or suspend an approval, or impose a term or condition on an approval, on any one or more of the following grounds:

 a) the event endorses views and ideas that are likely to promote discrimination, contempt or hatred for any person or group on the basis of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, marital status, family status, or disability,